Chicken Pakora Recipe (Crispy Indian Fried Chicken Fritters)

 For Marination

-To marinate the chicken, you will need a few spice powders like Kashmiri red chilli powder, turmeric powder, garam masala powder, and black pepper powder.
+To marinate the chicken, you will need a few spice powders, such as Kashmiri red chilli powder, turmeric powder, garam masala powder, and black pepper powder.
 You will also need ginger garlic paste, salt, and lime juice.

 For The Coating

-To coat the marinated chicken, you will need chickpea flour (besan flour, gram flour), rice flour, cornstarch (corn flour), and egg white.
-This mixture will make the outer layer of the pakoras crunchy and crispy.
+To coat the marinated chicken, you will need chickpea flour (besan flour, gram flour), rice flour, cornstarch (corn flour), and egg whites.
+This mixture will make the pakora’s outer layer crunchy and crispy.

-Oil – You can use any vegetable oil of your choice to fry the chicken fritters.
+Oil – You can use any cooking oil with a high smoke point to fry these chicken fritters.
+Some options include canola oil, sunflower oil, and peanut oil.

-Others – You will also need chaat masala, green chillies, and curry leaves.
-These ingredients are added at the end to enhance the flavor of the chicken pakoda recipe.
+Others – You will also need chaat masala, green chilies, and curry leaves.
+These ingredients are added at the end to enhance the flavor of chicken pakoda.
+You can make my homemade chaat masala to use in this chicken pakora recipe.
+It is very delicious and much more economical to make at home.

 How To Make Chicken Pakora